-When starting out, there is no need to go into long-tail keywords just yet.
+When starting, there is no need to go into long-tail keywords.
 There's plenty of time to learn more advanced stages of Pinterest growth.

 Decide on your board names and create a fitting description that will have relevant keywords in it.
-Create a board cover, or just choose a pin that will take its place.
+Create a board cover, or just choose a pin to take its place.
 After that, your board is complete.

 These are the boards that have multiple pinners in them.
-They were very popular a couple of years ago as they helped you grow your audience very quickly.
+They were trendy a couple of years ago as they quickly helped you grow your audience.

 Now they are frequently a topic of discussion.
-Pinterest is saying that it decreased their importance, as they felt that they are misused.
+Pinterest is saying that it decreased their importance, as they felt misused.
 Pinners say that they still work.